 Soli Salgado

-Soli Salgado is the international editor of the Global Sisters Report.
-Previously she was the Latin America correspondent and has reported from 13 countries for GSR and NCR, covering mostly migration, human trafficking and Nuns & Nones.
-Born in Buenos Aires and raised in Wichita, Kansas, Soli graduated from the University of Kansas in 2013 with degrees in journalism, English, and Spanish, and joined NCR as a Bertelsen intern in 2015.
+Soli Salgado is editor of the Global Sisters Report.
+Previously, she was the international editor and the Latin America correspondent and has reported from 13 countries for GSR and NCR, covering mostly migration, human trafficking, and Nuns & Nones.
+Born in Buenos Aires and raised in Wichita, Kansas, she graduated from the University of Kansas in 2013 with degrees in journalism, English and Spanish, and joined NCR as a Bertelsen intern in 2015.
 Big loves include illustration, yoga, reading, travel and presidential history.

 By this Author